ciesiolka/abc2svg-chisel/README.md

 ### 5. MEI support

-As an experimental feature, an extented core `mei2svg-1.js` may be generated.
+As an experimental feature, an extended core `mei2svg-1.js` may be generated.
 This one may handle both the ABC and [MEI](https://music-encoding.org/ "Music Encoding Initiative") notations.